 L. Cromwell had no new business.

-Treasurer L. Dorsey announced that there is currently $3,400 remaining of the Staff Council funds.
+Treasurer L. Dorsey reported that there is currently $3,400 remaining of the Staff Council funds.
 This amount includes the $300 that was allotted for the Mother’s Day Celebration.
 Dorsey also requested that any invoices be sent to her for payment.

 New Business

 Mother’s Day Celebration Debrief S. Wildes stated that the Mother’s Day Celebration was a great event and shared some of the messages that some staff members posted on the message board.
-It was discussed that Staff Council will hold a similar social event for Father’s Day, which is scheduled to take place on Thursday, June 14, 2018 from 10:30 am – 12:00 pm.
+It was decided that Staff Council will hold a similar social event for Father’s Day, scheduled for Thursday, June 14, 2018 from 10:30 am – 12:00 pm.

 Committee Updates